nii-cloud/dodai-deploy/README.md

-Welcome to the **Dodai project**
+Welcome to the **dodai-deploy project**

 ## Introduction
-The Dodai is a software management tool.
+The dodai-deploy is a software management tool.
 It supports OpenStack Diablo(Nova, Glance, Swift) and hadoop 0.20.2.

 ## Features
 * Manage installation, uninstallation and testing of a software.